Back in the 20th century, marketing aspired to build champion brands

 It's not that hard at a factory to determine the ideal number of widgets you should be

 reliable data out there for how many assets you should be producing.
-There's only

 And once output volume starts being used as a metric, it'll keep getting increased.
+And

 Failure Rate

-deviation from it constitutes failure?
+constitutes failure?
 I don't know.
 Do you?
-In marketing, a success

-is something that stands out, and it isn't really pass/fail either.
-It's more like a
+isn't really pass/fail either.
+It's more like a spectrum.

 And yet there are still plenty of failures.
 Anyone who spends a few minutes actually